 When you list your accomplishments, tell potential employers how the experience and knowledge you gained and the skills you used will make you effective in the open position.
 For example, running a nonprofit corporation requires researching community resources, creating strategic alliances and meeting or exceeding performance and service benchmarks.
 People with these skills make excellent candidates for executive positions.

 Be specific.
 State that you reduced the wait time between referral for service and actual service delivery from two years to two months, for example, if you directed a planned respite service.
 If you served as a member of the county board of trustees in your community, state that you ensured that a long-awaited sewer project went through on schedule and within budget.

 Tell the Truth

 Whatever facts you provide, resist the temptation to exaggerate your role or fabricate an experience.
 Provide photos, press clippings, letters of commendation and any other relevant documents that back your statements.
-Create backup files for online portfolios and make copies of everything in your physical portfolio.
+Create backup files for online portfolios and make copies of everything in your physical collection.

 Practice Your Delivery

 Pausing too long or fumbling for words after an interviewer asks you to tell him about yourself shows a lack of self-confidence, according to Scott Ginsberg, author of "The Power of Approachability."
 Practice your exciting facts speech in front of friends and relatives.
 Record or videotape yourself so that you can examine and correct your posture, eye contact, and voice.

 Work Coach Cafe: 10 Things I Look for When I Screen Resumes and Cover Letters